oskarradon/oskarradon.github.io-old/about.md

 permalink: /about/
 ---

-Oskar Radon is a UX designer and web developer living and working in Portland, OR.
+Oskar Radon is a UX designer and web developer living and working in Portland, OR. <br>
 [oradon@protonmail.com](mailto:oradon@protonmail.com)

 # Education